 Workplaces across the globe have been undergoing significant changes – one such significant change is the entry of millennials or those born in the late nineties or in the new millennium.
 With studies indicating that this generation is likely to comprise 75% of the workforce by 2025, it has become imperative for organizations to master the skill of effectively managing millennials at work.

 The first and foremost thing that organizations need to understand and acknowledge is that millennials are significantly different from employees belonging to other generations.
 They belong to an age group that has been born and bought up in an era of a technological revolution.

 According to management experts, managing millennials at work is more about developing the right work environment.
 Discussed below are a few effective strategies that organizations can find beneficial in this context:

 Unlike the professionals from earlier generations, millennials seek career opportunities that are meaningful and that go beyond immediate financial benefits.
-They are passionate about their own growth and development as well as the growth and success of the organization they work for.
+They are passionate about their own growth and development as well as that of the organization they work for.

 As mentioned before, millennials are passionate about their work.
 However, they are equally passionate about living a fulfilling life outside their workplace.
 That is why they feel more contented to work with organizations that offer a great work-life balance.

-It is a well-acknowledged fact that millennials have little tolerance for traditional authority structures.
+Additionally, it is a well-acknowledged fact that millennials have little tolerance for traditional authority structures.
 However, this does not mean that they shun effective leadership and guidance.
-Rather the people belonging to this generation want leaders who can mentor them and guide them to improve their abilities.
+Rather the people belonging to this generation want leaders who can mentor and guide them to improve their abilities.

-Organizations that lack an effective employee recognition program will mostly likely s face trouble in effectively managing their millennial workforce.
-The important thing for organizations to understand in this context is that even saying a simple thank you or leaving a note of appreciation on their work desk is appreciated by the professionals of this generation.
+Organizations that lack an effective employee recognition program will mostly likely to face trouble in effectively managing their millennial workforce.
+Hence, organizations need to understand that even saying a simple thank you or leaving a note of appreciation at their desks is appreciated by the professionals of this generation.

 To stay updated on the latest HiFives blogs follow us on Twitter (@MyHiFives)